WHERE MEN WIN GLORY: THE ODYSSEY of PAT TILLMAN by Jon Krakauer

 If you are not familiar with Pat Tillman, in the broadest terms, he was an NFL player who quit the NFL to join the army after the 9/11 attacks.

-The book talks about the war in Afghanistan, the ongoing war that has been mostly forgotten and ignored.
+Where Men Win Glory focuses intently about the war in Afghanistan, the ongoing war (when this review was written in 2014) that has been mostly forgotten and ignored.
 Krakauer's review of the recent history of Afghanistan makes this book worth reading in and of itself.
 For most people, the reasons that Al Qaeda used Afghanistan as a base of operations is murky at best.
 The descriptions of how Tillman's unit operated and where they traveled are very vivid.

 Krakauer's 2000 Presidential election spin (the Florida recount - he only tells part of the story and does not mention numerous "recounts" by the media had Bush winning - about as many as had Gore winning) was slanted and one-sided against George W. Bush.
 In fact, every time he mentions Bush throughout the book it is with disdain.
 There was no particular reason to mention Bush and the election except that Krakauer was building tension to show the inevitability of the Wars in Iraq and Afghanistan so long as Bush was president and as long as those wars were inevitable, Pat Tillman would die.
 To me, that seemed to be a long way to go to make a point, if that was his intention.
 Personally, I think Krakauer just wanted to take the opportunity to give Bush a hard time.